Neil and Nelly MacDonald ploughing at Capisdale

 Different spellings for place names are given; those in italic are the Gaelic version.
 The meaning of the place names is also given –whether Gaelic or Norse.
 For more information on local place names see our Place names page.

-Read more about Ferindonald
+Read more about Tokavaig

 Isle Ornsay